Stereotactic Breast Procedures Certification FAQ

 Yes, you may submit your application up to 2 years prior to taking the exam.

-Provisional certification is granted to candidates that have passed both the written examination and clinical case application.
+Provisional certification is granted to candidates that have passed both the online examination and clinical case application.
 Provisional certification is valid for 12 months.
 During the 12 month period applicants are required to sit for and pass the practical examination.

 The practical examination is offered virtually.
 Eligible candidates are contacted directly for scheduling and are provided a complete explanation of practical examination requirements, components and instructions.

-No, you do not need to submit documentation of the 12 stereotactic breast procedures and 480 mammograms; however, keep in mind that you should maintain records for your own reference.
+No, you do not need to submit documentation of the 12 stereotactic breast procedures and 240 mammograms; however, keep in mind that you should maintain records for your own reference.
 In the application, you will be required to complete an attestation regarding your procedure volume.

 All applicants must have a minimum of four (4) hours of AMA-PRA Category 1 CME in medical radiation physics or can attest to the review of Radiation Physics and Safety by Howard Snider, MD.
 In addition,